toharush/homebridge-redalert/README.md

 ### Custom Add-on Sources

 You can add custom HTTP or WebSocket sources via the UI or `config.json`.
-Custom sources support category mapping to translate source-specific alert types to the plugin's categories:
+Custom sources support category mapping to translate source-specific alert types to the plugin's categories — including `eventended` to signal that an alert has cleared:

 ```json
 {